Human Rights and Social Justice

 Our global education symposium in Chapel Hill will feature short plenary talks and sessions on human rights issues to increase awareness of human rights and social justice issues and to provide pedagogical strategies and resources for integrating human rights and social justice issues into teaching.

 World View’s symposia are planned three years in advance based on the needs and wants of educators to prepare students to be engaged in an interconnected and diverse world.
 This program is being designed to meet the global education needs of K-12 classroom teachers, administrators, media coordinators, specials and electives teachers, other school professionals, central office and all educators seeking the Global Educators Digital Badge.
-Register now!

 |THURSDAY, OCTOBER 26|